 Started in 1998, Uacari is managed by shared management among Mamirauá Institute and the communities from Mamirauá Reserve.
 The enterprise's aim is to generate income for the local people and to contribute to natural resources' preservation.
 Eight communities from the reserve act managing the Lodge, the employees, the contractors and the salespeople.
 Uacari Lodge's operation is a performance line of Mamirauá Institute's community-based tourism program.

 Uacari Lodge floats peacefully.
 It consists of 5 bungalows with two rooms and two bathrooms in each bungalow.
 Each room has a porch with a view of the river and the forest.
 In total, there are 10 rooms with the capacity of 20 guests.
-The Lodge has a central floating area with a small deck, a natural swimming pool, a kitchen, a restaurant, a bar, a video room and a library.
+The Lodge has a central floating area with a small deck, a kitchen, a restaurant, a bar, a video room and a library.

 The facilities are sustainable.
 The energy comes form the sun.
 The rain is collected and kept.
 The effluents are treated before coming back to the river.
 The tiles are ecological, made of recycled PET from plastic bottles.